MicrosoftDocs/powerapps-docs/articles/functions/function-ismatch.md

 | **&#124;** | vertical bar or pipe |
 | **\** | backslash |

-For example, you can match "Hello?" by using the pattern **"Hello\?"** with a backslash before the question mark.
+For example, you can match "Hello?" by using the pattern **"Hello\\?"** with a backslash before the question mark.

 ### Predefined patterns ###

-Predefined patterns provide a simple way to match one of a set of characters or a sequence of multiple characters.
+Predefined patterns provide a simple way to match one of a set of characters, or a sequence of multiple characters.
 Use the [string concatenation operator **&**](operators.md) to combine your own text strings with members of the **Match** enum:

 | Match Enum | Description | Regular Expression |
 |------------|--------------------|-------------|